thiagorcdl/work-at-olist/README.md

   - Desktop
 - :

-Each channel sends us a CSV file where one of the columns (`Category`) is contains the full category's path:
+Each channel sends us a CSV file where one of the columns (`Category`) contains the full category's path:

 ```
 Category